Violence Against Women A Roadblock To Education

 Education Is Best Weapon Against Violence

 Not all men and families are opposed to their wife’s, daughters, and sisters attending school.
+This is attitude is one that often precedes violence against women.
 Many men, especially those who have had schooling, see the value in women’s education as a way to help support their families.
 However, violent resistance is still common, especially in rural and conservative communities where most detractors are themselves uneducated.

 Mahbuba Qurbonalieva, director of Central Asia Institute Tajikistan (CAI-T), explains, “When a woman gets married she will go to her husband’s house and will live with him.
 When she faces violence, she will not leave him as she has no place to go and she becomes dependent on her husband.”